tomhrr/cosh/doc/all.md

 predicate that returns a boolean indicating whether `shift` can be called on the argument.

+There is also a general reification function named `r`, which will convert any generators in the argument value into lists, recursively, while leaving other values unchanged.

 #### Error handling

 Whenever an error occurs, an error message is displayed and control is